 Great Mother’s Day Movies - Part 2

 A woman doesn’t need to be a biological parent in order to become a mother.
 All that is required is love, sacrifice and commitment to those she cares for.
-Celebrate the great mother-figures in your life with these movies that depict this special bond.
+Celebrate Foster Care Awareness Month this May with these moviehat depict this special bond of mother-figures.

 See Mother’s Day Movies: Part 1 for films that feature great moms.